vbrilon/Live-tracks-guide/README.md

 - Safety: “Main LR” OFF on Click/Cues
  - IEM safety: taps Pre‑EQ; consider a gentle compressor/limiter on IEM buses

+Tempo maps (when/why)
+- For drift or meter/tempo changes, author cues/MIDI against a tempo map in Arrangement and then export cues to audio.
+In live Session playback, keep Warp Off and let the printed click/cues drive timing.
+Start here: `docs/tempo-map-from-click.md`.

+Count‑in convention
+- Standardize a 2‑bar pre‑roll on every song.
+Click/Cues contain the count‑in; other stems include two bars of silence.
+Add this during prep (Logic/Reaper) so scenes always launch with the same lead‑in.

 Ultranet tip
 - To save P16 slots, create a mono “Drums” submix on a free bus (e.g., Bus 6) and assign that bus to one Ultranet slot.
 Musicians get one drum knob while FOH retains individual drum channels.

+Buses 101
+- XR18 Buses are independent mixes used for IEMs, submixes, and streams.
+For IEMs, use Pre‑EQ taps, mix with “Sends on Faders,” and route Aux Out 1–5 to Bus 1–5.
+See the PC walkthroughs in: [X Air Routing](docs/xair-routing.md).

+Ultranet vs Buses (IEMs)
+- If a player uses a P16‑M over Ultranet, you don’t need a separate IEM Bus for them—their IEMs connect to the P16‑M. Keep Buses for anyone not on P16s or for special submixes.

 Break music (between sets)
 - macOS system audio plays on USB 1/2.
 Create two XR18 Scenes to flip ch 17/18 Source: